-I am not an addict.
-I am not in recovery.
-Yet, I come from a family rich with a substance abuse history.
-It motivated me towards my career working with substance abusers.
+I am not struggling with addiction, nor am I in recovery.
+Yet, I come from a family rich with a substance addiction history.
+It motivated me towards my career working with those struggling with substance use disorder.
 I think it’s made me both acutely aware and empathetic towards their struggles.

 Grocery Shopping and Booze…But Why?